Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 At about the same time as this agreement was announced, WarnerMedia also announced a similar extension with Sky in Europe for HBO programming rights, which is reported to extend until 2024 or 2025.
 We have no reason to expect the length of Bell's deal would be much different.

-What HBO Max series will be available on Crave?
+What HBO Max series are (or will be) available on Crave?

-The following HBO Max series (listed alphabetically) have been, or will be, released on Crave's "Movies + HBO" streaming tier, and in most cases will have or had airings on the Crave / HBO linear channels (see next section for original movies):
+The following HBO Max series (listed alphabetically) have been, or will be, released on Crave's "Movies + HBO" streaming tier, and in most cases will have or had airings on the Crave / HBO linear channels (see next section for original movies and specials):

-- Craftopia (kids/teens crafting competition series hosted by Lauren "LaurDIY" Riihimaki) – all eight Season 1 episodes premiered Wednesday, May 27
+- Craftopia (kids/teens crafting competition series hosted by Lauren "LaurDIY" Riihimaki) – all eight Season 1 episodes premiered Wednesday, May 27, 2020, with two Halloween specials available since October 22, and two Christmas specials released on November 26

-- Expecting Amy (docuseries featuring Amy Schumer) – all episodes available since Thursday, July 9
+- Expecting Amy (limited docuseries featuring Amy Schumer) – all episodes available since Thursday, July 9, 2020

-- Legendary (competitive vogue reality series) – first two episodes premiered Wednesday, May 27; subsequent episodes released weekly
+- Legendary (competitive vogue reality series) – full first season now available (episodes were released weekly starting Wednesday, May 27, 2020)

-- Love Life (romantic comedy series starring Anna Kendrick, produced by Lionsgate Television) – first three episodes premiered Wednesday, May 27; additional episodes released Thursday, June 4 (episodes 4-6) and June 11 (episodes 7-10); also airing on CTV Drama Channel in fall 2020
+- Love Life (romantic comedy series starring Anna Kendrick, produced by Lionsgate Television) – full first season now available (episodes were released weekly starting Wednesday, May 27, 2020); also aired on CTV Drama Channel

-- Raised by Wolves (science-fiction drama series from executive producer Ridley Scott) – episodes released weekly starting Thursday, September 3; also airing on CTV Sci-Fi Channel
+- Raised by Wolves (science-fiction drama series from executive producer Ridley Scott) – full first season now available (episodes were released weekly starting Thursday, September 3, 2020); also aired on CTV Sci-Fi Channel

-- Selena + Chef (cooking show starring Selena Gomez) – available starting Thursday, August 13
+- Selena + Chef (cooking show starring Selena Gomez) – released starting Thursday, August 13, 2020

-Other specific new series that are confirmed to be covered by the agreement (some still in development, with no guarantee they'll ever see the light of day) as of May 2020 are:
+Other specific new series that are confirmed to be covered by the agreement (some still in development, with no guarantee they'll ever see the light of day) as of early 2021 are:

 - College Girls (working title)